DataDog/documentation/content/en/dashboards/widgets/slo_list.md

   text: "Building Dashboards using JSON"
 ---

-The SLO List widget displays a subset of [SLOs][1], based on your query.
+The SLO List widget displays a subset of [SLOs][1] over their primary time window.
+All other configured time windows are still available in the SLO's side panel.

 {{< img src="dashboards/widgets/slo_list/slo_list_widget_v2.png" alt="The SLO List widget displaying a list of SLOs" style="width:90%;" >}}